How does ECFS define belonging and inclusion?

 Our goal is to support the healthy identity development of all of our students.

-We are proud to be one of the only schools in New York City to start these conversations at such an early age.
+We are proud to be one of the only schools in New York City to start these inclusive conversations at such an early age.
 Research shows that by the age of three, children are actively involved in sorting their world and are keenly aware of differences.
 Supporting children in their awareness of each other’s similarities and differences and connecting them positively to their own identity is essential in helping them grow into confident, compassionate, and healthy young adults.

 At Fieldston Middle and Fieldston Upper, we offer a series of affinity groups for students to form community with other students who share their experiences based on identity.
 At Fieldston Middle, these groups include an Asian-American/Pacific Islanders affinity group; Invictus, the boys of color affinity group; a Jewish affinity group; the Gender and Sexuality Alliance, an LGBTQ+ affinity group; a Latine affinity group; a Black/African affinity group; and a Muslim Student Association affinity group.